 A Skilled Futures event would feature a series of interactive workshops created by instructors that aim to educate, immerse, and inspire students of all skillsets about career opportunities.
 Upon participation, students will receive in-person experience of the featured skill at work and will leave with new knowledge of its value in the workforce and skilled careers.
 Following the presentation, mentors will be invited in to chat with students about experiences working in their specialized field and will be able to connect closer with those interested.
 In some cases, these could be people working directly in the industry or students of a post-secondary institution.
 Additionally, Students will receive lunch compliments of Skills Canada.

-As of 2020, SCNL has delivered:
+As of 2022, SCNL has delivered:

 Hear from students of Skilled Futures!

 I loved it and had so much fun!
 I would totally recommend this!
 Everything was awesome and I will definitely be back again!